getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset slack-alert-rules.png %}]({% asset slack-alert-rules.png @path %})

-    For any existing Alert Rules, you can edit the rule to update the Slack channel routing.
-In an Alert Rule under **Perform these actions** you can pick Slack as the action:
+    Update the Slack channel routing by for existing Alert Rules by choosing Slack as the action under **Perform these actions**:

     [{% asset slack-alert-rule-edit.png %}]({% asset slack-alert-rule-edit.png @path %})

-    After selecting **Send a Slack notification**, you can specify the workspace, channel(s), and tags you’d like to include with your Alert Rule.
+    After selecting **Send a Slack notification**, specify the workspace, channel(s), and tags you’d like to include with your Alert Rule.

     [{% asset slack-alert-rule-edit-channels.png %}]({% asset slack-alert-rule-edit-channels.png @path %})